Dark Sun: Shattered Lands: Critical reviews

 Writing for CD-ROM Today, T. Liam McDonald called Shattered Lands "a refreshing new twist on familiar AD&D games", and noted its "vastly improved interface" compared to SSI's previous products.
 Peter Olafson of Electronic Entertainment found Shattered Lands to be flawed, but he concluded that it was still "a very good game".
-He summarized, "This isn't gold plate.
-This isn't tin.
-It's the real thing—with a bit of tarnish."

 Scorpia of Computer Gaming World in 1993 assured readers that Dark Sun "is about as far from [the Gold Box series] as you can get ...
 SSI is taking their role-playing line in a new direction, which is good to see".
 While criticizing the "inanity" of the AD&D 2nd edition rules, and insufficient documentation, she concluded that "my impression of Dark Sun is favorable.
 SSI is moving to a more mature form of CRPG [with] much promise for the future, and promises a good game to play right now".
 The game was reviewed in 1994 in Dragon #205 by Sandy Petersen in the "Eye of the Monitor" column, who gave the game 3 out of 5 stars.
 John Terra of Computer Shopper mostly praised the game.
 He called the controls "instinctive" and "easy to master".
 He went on to compliment the audio and visuals, saying the graphics are "extremely detailed" and that the sound effects "stand out, with various combat noises that enhance the atmosphere during melee".
-He did have negative remarks about the map feature, noting that it does not automap and that it displays the positions of enemies, eliminating some of the suspense.Dark Sun was a runner-up for Computer Gaming Worlds Role-Playing Game of the Year award in June 1994, which ultimately went to Betrayal at Krondor.
+He did have negative remarks about the map feature, noting that it does not automap and that it displays the positions of enemies, eliminating some of the suspense.

+James V. Trunzo reviewed Dark Sun: Shattered Lands in White Wolf #40 (1994), giving it a final evaluation of "Very Good" and stated that "As AD&D adventures go, Dark Sun: Shattered Lands is one of the best.
+Does it break new ground?
+Yes, technologically - that's a big plus; no from a computer roleplaying angle.
+It's the same old present but in a different package (though there's no denying that the package is a pretty one).
+If you can appreciate Dark Sun for what it is and not for what you may have expected, you won't be disappointed.
+If you're looking for the ultimate roleplaying adventure, it ain't been made yet!"

+Dark Sun was a runner-up for Computer Gaming World's Role-Playing Game of the Year award in June 1994, which ultimately went to Betrayal at Krondor.
 The editors wrote that Dark Sun "managed to capture the uniqueness of the magic system and 'scorched earth' look of Troy Denning's Prism Pentad series of novels".

 According to GameSpy, "Dark Sun was TSR's "post-magical apocalypse" world of brutality, blood, and incredibly violent death.
-Dark Sun: Shattered Lands graphics, on the other hand, were rather cutesy—not the violent, mature affair fans were hoping for."
+Dark Sun: Shattered Lands' graphics, on the other hand, were rather cutesy—not the violent, mature affair fans were hoping for".